-- 4) General, Vascular & Thoracic Surgery; - 5) Obstetrics & Gynecology; - 6) Orthopaedic Surgery; and - 7) Surgical Subspecialties. - b. members of the OREC; - c.
+- 4. MEETINGS.
+The OREC will meet as needed to fulfill its duties. - 5.
+AUTHORITY.
+All decisions of the OREC will become operative immediately unless modified by the Medical Executive Committee and/or by appropriate Hospital management. - B. OPERATING ROOM COMMITTEE • - 1.
+COMPOSITION.
+The Operating Room will include: - a. one medical staff member from the following areas: - 1) Anesthesiology; - 2) Cardiac Surgery; - 3) Neurosurgery; - 4) General, Vascular & Thoracic Surgery; - 5) Obstetrics & Gynecology; - 6) Orthopaedic Surgery; and - 7) Surgical Subspecialties. - b. members of the OREC; - c.
 Director of Perioperative Services; - d.
 Senior Hospital administration representative; and - e.
 Other Hospital personnel attending as ex-officio members, as needed. - 2.
 CHAIR.
 The Chair of the Operating Room Committee will be appointed by the Medical Staff President. - 3.
-DUTIES: The specific duties and functions of the Operating Room Committee are: - a. review, evaluate and disseminate information regarding the operation and maintenance of the operating rooms to their respective departments; - b. make recommendations to the OREC; - c. assist in implementing new programs, procedures and policies for the surgery program; - d. provide input and review all allocations for operating room block time for each service and surgeon; - e. review patient safety and regulatory issues pertinent to the operating room; - f. maintain a permanent record of its findings, proceedings and actions to be presented monthly to the Medical Executive Committee; - g. provide input and review requests for operating room capital expenditures; and - h. participate and assist in the implementation of operating room policies and procedures at the behest of the OREC. - 4.
+DUTIES: The specific duties and functions of the Operating Room Committee are: - a. review, evaluate and disseminate information regarding the operation and maintenance of the operating rooms to their respective departments; - b. make recommendations to the OREC; - assist in implementing new programs, procedures and policies for the surgery program; - provide input and review all allocations for operating room block time for each service and surgeon; - e. review patient safety and regulatory issues pertinent to the operating room; - f. maintain a permanent record of its findings, proceedings and actions to be presented monthly to the Medical Executive Committee; - g. provide input and review requests for operating room capital expenditures; and - h. participate and assist in the implementation of operating room policies and procedures at the behest of the OREC. - 4.
 MEETINGS.
 The Operating Room Committee will meet as needed to fulfill its duties. - 5.
 AUTHORITY.
 The Committee will function as a review and advisory body to the OREC and will communicate with its respective departments.